milescb/traccc-aaS/README.md

 cmake --build . --target install -- -j20
 ```

-Both the CPU and GPU versions must be built separately.
 Then, the server can be launched as above:

 ```
 tritonserver --model-repository=../../models